Resources for Learning

 Special collections in the library include the published materials of the school's founder, John E. Brown, Sr., materials of radio evangelist J. Vernon McGee, the Romig juvenile literature collection, and the Gary and Carrie Oliver Marriage and Family Resource Room.
 In addition, the JBU Archives houses an extensive collection of artifacts related to the history of the university.

-Students may contact the Director of Student Support Services for assistance in further developing their academic skills.
+Students may contact the Academic Assistance Coordinator for assistance in further developing their academic skills.
 This includes such areas as study skills, note-taking skills, time management, test-taking skills, and other skills that help students succeed academically.
 Computer programs that help improve reading, writing, and math are available at minimal cost.
 Study skills videos are available.
-The director will help a student engage an individual tutor, but payment is the responsibility of the student.
+The Coordinator will help a student engage an individual tutor, but payment is the responsibility of the student.

-The Office of Academic Assistance also administers the CLEP, DANTES, and MAT, and proctors tests for correspondence courses.
+The Office of Academic Assistance also administers the CLEP, DANTES, and MAT and proctors tests for correspondence courses.
 For general information, fees, or to schedule an appointment, call (479) 524-7471.

 It is the goal of John Brown University that all enrolled students be given equal opportunity to succeed in their quest for a higher education that is based upon our "Christ Over All" philosophy and that integrates the educational principles of "Head, Heart, and Hand."
 In accordance with the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the Americans with Disabilities Act Amendments of 2008, John Brown University is committed to providing reasonable accommodations to students who are disabled.
 Students having documented disabilities are encouraged to contact the Director of Student Support Services at (479) 524-7400 or 524-7471, or to stop by the Office of Disability Services located in the Learning Resource Center, Room 147, on the Siloam Springs campus.